dvvc/civic-annotator/README.md

-# County Annotator
+# Civic Annotator

 ## What
-A bookmarklet and a web application to help annotate county websites with user feedback.
+A bookmarklet and a web application to help annotate county and municipal websites with user feedback.
 It provides a visual interface for web admins to review and prioritize these comments.

 #### Status
 This is a very early prototype.
 There are many issues that need to be addressed.